agscala/agscala.github.com/_posts/2012-05-01-vimscript.md

 ## Classes

-Vim doesn't have classes built in, but you can get rudimentary class-like functionality by leveraging the `Dict` object.
+Vim doesn't have classes built in, but you can get rudimentary class-like functionality by leveraging the `Dictionary` object.
 In order to define a method on a class, use the `dict` keyword in the function definition to expose the internal dictionary as `self`.

 {% highlight vim %}